Shubh2-0/GestureGlide/README.md

 5. Open a pull request.

 Enjoy the game and have fun playing GestureGlide, where hand gestures pave the way to victory! 🎉👾

-vb net
-Copy code

-Now your README is personalized for your "GestureGlide" project with emojis and the project's name incorporated throughout the do